rose-ag/ShapeAI_Python_DA/README.md

 #Made a small project on data analytics under ShapeAI bootcamp using jupyter notebook.In this project we have done some analysis on Titanic survivors data and have come up with some conclusions.

-#we have upload two files with this project:
+#I have uploaded two files with this project:

 1.train(1).csv